xHergz/AruaROSELoginManager/README.md

 * Misc
 	* Add custom emblems for the account list
 	* Window size persists across uses
+	* Backwards compatible with v1 (i.e. v1 can open and use v2 saves and vice versa)

 ## How to use
 1. Download the latest release